Mortal Kombat (1995 film): Casting

 Among those who auditioned for the role of Liu Kang were Jason Scott Lee, Russell Wong, Dustin Nguyen, Keith Cooke and Phillip Rhee.
 Ernie Reyes Jr was at one point considered for the role.
 A relative unknown, Robin Shou, was cast as the film's lead character.
 Shou was a wushu champion turned Hong Kong stuntman and actor, whose only prior credit in an American film was in the made-for-television feature Forbidden Nights.
 Shou, who just quit Hong Kong film industry and returned to the United States, originally turned down the role, because he thought he'd be cast as a stereotypical Asian villain.
 It was only after his agent told him that Liu Kang was the film's hero that he reconsidered.

 Sharon Stone, Christina Applegate and Dina Meyer were originally considered for the role of Sonya Blade.
 Cameron Diaz was originally cast as Sonya Blade, but dropped out due to a wrist injury and was replaced by Bridgette Wilson.
 Wilson had accepted a role in Billy Madison after being passed up in the Mortal Kombat auditions in favor of Diaz, and so had to fly out to the set the morning after her last day filming Billy Madison.

 For years, many fans assumed or believed that late actor, Brandon Lee was originally slated to play the character of Johnny Cage.
 Anderson confirmed in 2015, during a Q&A with fans, that Lee was never pitched an offer or heard of the project before his death in March 1993.
 Jean-Claude Van Damme, whose performance in Bloodsport inspired the game character, was offered the part but turned it down due to being busy filming Street Fighter, also based on a fighting video game.
 Coincidentally, both films were shot in Thailand.
 Linden Ashby got the role in part due to his past martial arts experiences, having trained in karate and taekwondo.
 Tom Cruise, Johnny Depp and Gary Daniels were also considered for the role.

 The role of Rayden was first offered to Sean Connery, who turned it down because he didn't want to perform a physically demanding role.
 Danny Glover was also considered.

 Mariska Hargitay was in the running for the role of Princess Kitana before Talisa Soto was cast in the role.

 Cary-Hiroyuki Tagawa was the filmmakers' first and only choice for the role of Shang Tsung.
 He came to the audition in a costume, and read his lines while standing on a chair.
-Al Leong was considered for the role as well.

 Steve James was originally cast to play Jaxx, but he died from pancreatic cancer a year before production on the film began.
 Michael Jai White was slated to replace him, but dropped out in order to star in Tyson.
 He would later play Jax in the web series Mortal Kombat: Legacy.